upgradeQ/libre-macros/README.md

 # Features
 - Attach `Console` to **any** source in real-time
 - **Auto run** code when OBS starts, **load from file**, **Hot reload** expressions
-- Hotkeys support for each `Console` instance.
+- Hotkeys support for each `Console` instance
-- Integration with 3-rd party plugins and scripts via `obs_data_json_settings` e.g:
-  - [move transition](https://github.com/exeldro/obs-move-transition) - latest versions include `audio move filter` which monitors source volume level
-  - [websocket](https://github.com/Palakis/obs-websocket) - control obs through WebSockets
 - Less boilerplate: an environment provided with already defined namespace and useful functions
   - `source` - access source reference unique to each `Console` instance
   - `t.pressed` - access hotkey state